 The ICEA Birth Doula Certification examination is designed to test for a thorough knowledge of the basic content in childbirth and being a birth doula.
 The examination is based solely on the objectives outlined in the eight parts of the ICEA birth doula curriculum.

 The examination consists entirely of 100 multiple choice questions.
 There are no short answer or essay questions.
 The examination is an online “closed book” exam, and must have a proctor present during the entire exam.
 Two hours is given to complete the examination.
 The score is based on the number of correct answers.

 Candidates for whom English is a second language must contact the office as an examination may be available in their primary language.
 If an examination is not available in their primary language, then ICEA Certification candidates may use a non-medical primary language/English dictionary and will be provided with three hours to complete the examination.
 The ICEA office must be notified, in writing, of these special needs at the time the certification examination application and fee are submitted.

 Applying to Take the Examination

 Candidates have up to two years, from the date in which they enrolled in the ICEA Certification program or took the ICEA Certifying Workshop whichever came first, to complete the examination pre-requisites and apply for the examination.
 If more than two years pass without previously applying for and being granted an extension, candidates must re-enroll in the program and again complete all the pre-requisites.
 Examination applications will not be accepted unless they are complete, and exam payment will not be processed until complete exam application is verified.
-A complete exam application includes all required forms and verifications, examination date, location and proctor, and full payment.
+A complete exam application includes all needed forms and verifications, examination date, location and proctor, and full payment.

 Scheduling Your Examination